-- Make sure that all A records are , but set the CNAME to .
+4. Make sure that all A records are proxied through Cloudflare (orange clouded).
+Do not proxy CNAME records (grey cloud).
 CNAME flattening should also be turned on.
 The CNAME configuration is only necessary while Medium is securing the SSL certificate.
 After it has been applied the CNAME can be removed.

-- Go to Crypto within your Cloudflare account and set SSL to Full or Full (Strict).
+5. Go to the Overview tab of your Cloudflare SSL/TLS app and set SSL to Full or Full (Strict).